HackerFoo/poprc/README.md

     1 2 +   -->   [ 3 ]

-Popr is a postfix concatenative language.  `+` is an operator that takes two integers and returns one.
+Popr is a post-fix concatenative language.  `+` is an operator that takes two integers and returns one.
 There are several similar operators, with the same meaning as in C: `-`, `*`, `<`, `<=`, `==`, `>`, `>=`.
 Booleans are currently represented as integers, non-zero for true, zero for false.

     1 2 | 3 +     -->   [ { 4 | 5 } ]
     2 5 | dup 2 - !   -->   [ 5 ]

 `|` creates alternative execution paths.  `!` takes two values.
-If the secode argument is 0, the it fails, otherwise the first value is returned.
+If the second argument is 0, the it fails, otherwise the first value is returned.
 These primitives provide a more general mechanism than if/else, similar to speculative execution, or Prolog inference.

     [ 1 2 + 3 4 + ] popr   -->   [ [ 1 2 + ] 7 ]
     1 [ 2 + ] pushl        -->   [ [ 1 2 + ] ]